How to Prepare for UKCAT Exam? – A Definitive Preparation Guide with Practice Tests, Tips & Tricks & More

 UKCAT-Practice-Test How will this article help me pass my UKCAT test?

-This article will give you the preparation tools you need to succeed.
+This article will give you the preparation tools to get a good UCAT score and succeed.

 On this page you’ll find multiple UKCAT practice tests and dozens of resources that will help you pass each element of the test.

-The UKCAT test (AKA “UK Clinical Aptitude Test”) is used by universities in the selection process for medical and dental degree applications.
-It is a requirement for around 75% of British universities.
+The University Clinical Aptitude Test or UCAT is used by universities in the United Kingdom, Australia, and New Zealand to select medical students that they will admit.
+The UCAT is a requirement for around 75% of British universities.

-1. Book your UKCAT test slot early – Aim for a slot just at the end of the summer holidays so you give yourself the whole summer to prepare.
+1. Book your UKCAT test slot early – Try to schedule your UCAT test at the end of the summer holidays, so you give yourself the whole summer to study.
 (Take the pressure off yourself and give yourself the best chance to succeed.)

 • UKCAT practice test 1 (JobTestPrep) – A must-do.
 This professional UKCAT practice pack contains 1,000+ practice questions, explanations and solving tips.
 Great for learning the insider ‘tricks’ of the test (distraction, time management etc).